• Skip to primary navigation

 • Preheat oven to 375 F.

-• Melt chocolate chips and peanut butter together in a bowl set over barely simmering water or using high setting of microwave (I always use the microwave) stirring every 30 seconds.
-Spread chocolate over warm baked crust.
+• Spread chocolate over warm baked crust.
 Let cool for about 20 minutes at room temperature, then transfer to refrigerator for about 20 minutes to partially set.
-Lift from pan by grasping foil, then cut into squares.
+Pry the bars away from the edge of the pan, then transfer them to a cutting board and cut into bars.

 • Return to refrigerator to fully set the chocolate.